 Second Solution to Office 365 Calendar Permissions Not Updating Error

-3. Double-click on the Exchange Server Account you are using, this opens the Advanced tab.
+- Double-click on the Exchange Server Account you are using, which opens the Advanced tab.

 It automates calendar synchronization.
 Re-launch Outlook to fetch live data from the Exchange Server.
 This is another method through which you can get Office 365 calendar permissions not working in Outlook errors resolved.